nenxuto/crispy-broccoli/README.md

 Keybindings and navigation

 - Enter to select the highlighted menu entry.
+- Use the arrow keys to select a file, left and right to enter/exit a directory.
 - Esc or Ctrl+C to quit.

 Usage

 1. Ensure you have Go installed.

-2. Download dependencies and tidy the module:

-  go mod tidy
+2. Download dependencies and tidy the module: go mod tidy
 3. Run the program:
   go run Main/main.go
 4. Build a binary:
   go build -o bin/crispy-broccoli Main/main.go

 Module
 This repository uses Go modules.
 Module path (see `go.mod`): `github.com/nenxuto/crispy-broccoli`.

 Notes for contributors
 - The program uses the Bubbles filepicker component to let the user choose a file interactively.
 - The PE parsing uses `debug/pe` to map file offsets to RVAs/virtual addresses; the code handles 64-bit Optional Header (`OptionalHeader64`).
 - The byte-pattern search is a heuristic for locating instructions that reference embedded strings; review and adjust the pattern if you need to target different compilers/optimizations.